shelby628/SALES-ANALYSIS-AND-FORECASTING/README.md

 5.Evaluated on the last 4 weeks (MAPE = 13.55%)

+Output:

+1.Forecasted weekly sales values

+2.Trend and seasonality visualization

+3.Model accuracy metrics for validation

+Forecasting logic is implemented in weekly_forecast.py.

 The model captures underlying trends accurately and provides reliable short-term sales forecasts.

+## How to run
+python weekly_forecast.py
+The script generates forecast plots and prints evaluation metrics to the console.

 ---

+The forecasting model achieved a MAPE of 13.55%, indicating strong short-term predictive reliability for weekly sales planning.